minvws/nl-mgo-app-ios/Packages/LocalisationService/README.md

 ## Overview

-With the use of the [open-api generator](https://github.com/apple/swift-openapi-generator) this package creates methods to find Dutch Healthcare Providers from [ZorgAB](https://www.vzvz.nl/diensten/gemeenschappelijke-diensten/zorg-ab) through the [lo-ad server](https://lo-ad.test.mgo.irealisatie.nl/docs#/) from iRealisatie.
+With the use of the [open-api generator](https://github.com/apple/swift-openapi-generator) this package creates methods to find Dutch Healthcare Organizations from [ZorgAB](https://www.vzvz.nl/diensten/gemeenschappelijke-diensten/zorg-ab) through the [lo-ad server](https://lo-ad.test.mgo.irealisatie.nl/docs#/) from iRealisatie.

 ## Usage

-### Searching for Healthcare Providers
+### Searching for Healthcare Organizations

-You can search for healthcare providers with the LocalisationServiceClient by using two String parameters, city and name.
-It will return a list of healthcare providers.
+You can search for healthcare organizations with the LocalisationServiceClient by using two String parameters, city and name.
+It will return a list of healthcare organizations.

 ```swift
 import LocalisationService